SchlenkR/applied_fsharp_challenge/artikel/10 - Analysis.md

 ![Fade In <-> Gain](./chart_fadeIn_gain.png)

+**Plausibility:**

 This is also just an amplifier, which we parametrized with 0.5.
+So divide an input values by 2.0, and you get the result.

 ### Input - Final